nickjbrowning/gpuLite/README.md

-# gpuLite
+# gpu-lite

-A lightweight C++ library for dynamic CUDA runtime compilation and kernel caching. gpuLite simplifies building and deploying CUDA-dependent applications by providing runtime symbol resolution and automated kernel compilation with caching.
+A lightweight C++ library for dynamic CUDA runtime compilation and kernel caching. gpu-lite simplifies building and deploying CUDA-dependent applications by providing runtime symbol resolution and automated kernel compilation with caching.

 **🚀 No CUDA SDK Required at Build Time!** - Compile your applications without installing the CUDA SDK.